imjoy-team/ImJoy/docs/api.md

 for a JavaScript plugin.
 However, you can not use this path to open the file in JavaScript, but you can pass it to another Python plugin for processing.

 **Arguments**

+The following arguments can be set, please consult this [section](api?id=input-arguments) for how argument pairs can be set.

 * **type**: String.
 Supported modes of file dialog:
     - `file` (default): select one or multiple files;